spider-gazelle/tasker/README.md

 [![Build Status](https://travis-ci.org/spider-gazelle/tasker.svg?branch=master)](https://travis-ci.org/spider-gazelle/tasker)

-A scheduler for crystal lang.
-Allows you to schedule tasks to run in the future.
+A high precision scheduler for crystal lang.
+Allows you to schedule tasks to run in the future and obtain the results.

 Usage